Ag Health Academy

 Previous Ag Health Academy courses have been recorded for those unable to attend.
 Click the button below to view these videos.

-Topics scheduled for the upcoming year include the following, which have been suggested by alumni of the 40-hour Ag Safety and Health Core Course:
+Topics we are considering for future Ag Health Academies included the following, which were suggested by alumni of the 40-hour Ag Safety and Health Core Course:

 • Children’s Safety on the Farm